omkar806/AI_Receptionist/README.md

 ## Features

 - **Emergency Handling**: The AI guides the patient through describing their emergency and provides instructions based on a vector search.
-- **Message Taking**: The AI can take messages for the doctor and confirm receipt.

 - **Location Processing**: The AI asks for the patient's location to provide accurate information to the doctor.

 ## Setup Instructions